shaunhoang/cml-site/content/people/index.md

   - block: markdown
     content:
       text: |
-        We combine Arup's mission-oriented delivery with the methodological innovation of UCL and UZH.
-Too often, a disconnect exists in the urban sector: academic theory lacks practical pathways to market, while commercial solutions are frequently siloed and short-lived.
-We bridge this gap by aligning the pace of consultancy with the depth of research.
-Our partnership creates a direct pipeline where rigorous academic tools are refined for high-stakes decision-making, and real-world industry challenges drive scalable, long-term inquiry.
+        We combine Arup's mission-oriented delivery with the methodological innovation of the Bartlett Centre for Advanced Spatial Analysis (CASA) at the University College London and the University of Zürich.
+Our partnership bridges the gap between academia and applications by aligning the pace of consultancy with the depth of research, creating a direct pipeline where rigorous academic tools are refined for high-stakes decision-making and real-world industry challenges drive scalable, long-term inquiry.

   - block: people
     content: